How Much to Fit a Shower in the UK?

 black mixer shower

-Mixer showers normally only cost around £25 to £1000 to purchase.
+Mixer showers normally only cost around £25 – £1,000 to purchase.

 Pros:

-• More powerful than electric showers
+• More powerful than an electric shower.

-• Easy to use controls
+• Easy to use controls.

 Cons:

-• Does not work with all heating systems
+• Does not work with all heating systems.

-• A water pump may be required to improve the flow rate
+• A water pump may be required to improve the flow rate.

 If your shower is fairly new, but you have noticed an issue, then you may want to call in a plumber to repair your shower.
-There are various types of repairs with varying shower repairs prices, such as:

 Blocked Shower

-If the water isn't draining, this could be due to a blocked shower plughole.
 You can try to unblock it yourself by removing the issue.
 However, if you are unsuccessful, you will need to hire a plumber to resolve the problem.
-The shower repair costs for this type of job are typically around £80 to £90.

 Leaking Shower

-A leaking shower not only results in wasted water and wet patches but can also cause damp as well as ceiling and floor damage.
-If this problem occurs often, then a plumber may suggest replacing the shower valve, which is typically priced at £190 to £360.
+If this problem occurs often, then a plumber may suggest replacing the shower valve, which is typically priced at £190 – £360.

 Cracked Shower Tray